mksir12/autouplaodinggg/README.md

 ### v3.0.4
 - [ ] New Tracker: PTP (Only for Upload Assistant)
-- [ ] Improved TMDB metadata search Phase 3
 - [ ] Support for detecting and identifying subtitle information.
 - [X] New dry run mode to test uploader without uploading payload to trackers
+- [X] Support for Dual Audio Detection
+- [X] Support for tagging `Multi` audio releases for DT

 ### v3.0.5
-- [ ] Support for Dual Audio Detection
+- [ ] Improved TMDB metadata search Phase 3

 ### Backlogs
 - [ ] EPIC: GG-Bot Visor for reports and failure recoveries